mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 interpreted using the Sensors or the Life Sciences (biology) skills.

-NAS (TL 15): NAS (TL 15): This device consists of a backpack and detachable handheld unit, and can detect neural activity up to 500 metres away.
+NAS (TL 15): NAS (TL 15): This device consists of a backpack and detachable handheld unit, and can detect neural activity up to 500 meters away.
 The device can also give a rough estimation of the intelligence level of organisms based on brainwave patterns.
 10 kg.
 Cr 35,000.
 The data from a neural activity scanner can be interpreted using